Welcome to a special gallery featuring the AZ home by Basiches, a Portuguese architectural firm and interior design company.

 A view from the other seating area across the living room and dining room, showing the way the spaces flow into one another.

-The master bedroom is also in a pristine white, with a unique layout.
+The primary bedroom is also in a pristine white, with a unique layout.
 Instead of the bed being placed against the wall, the bed is in the center of the room against a slightly taller desk.
 This arrangement visually separates the two sections of the bedroom: the sleeping area and the work area.

 A view over the bed from the desk area.
 A television inset into the far row of wall cabinets is placed perfectly so that it can be viewed both from the bed, the settee at the foot of the bed, or from the desk behind the bed.